SauceMan8/sspender/README.md

+# Why this fork?

+I needed a simpler version of sspender and some parts of the original code seemed not necessary.

+* This fork uses pm-utils and it doesn't schedule a wakeup.
+* Timings are increased (hours).
+* Idle times can be defined for cpu and disk individually.
+* Disk stat parsing has been updated.

+_Original README:_

 # What is sspender?
 A couple of years ago, I buit a NAS / media / backup server to play with, which I didn't want to be ON all the time as it didn't do anything that required a 24/7 up time.